 In addition to fulfilling the course requirements, students are expected to maintain a grade average of B or better, and prepare and submit a Masters (integrative) project judged by the Program faculty to be of professional quality.

 According to State guidelines, students who complete the Reading Specialist Program can be recommended by TC for state certification as a Teacher of Literacy if they have prior teaching certification in another (non-Literacy) teaching area.
 Students who complete the program who do not have this certification will earn their M.A but will not be eligible for State certification as a Teacher of Literacy.
 Students who wish to teach in a public school should have the prior certification.
-If a student acquire certification in another teaching area after completing the Reading Specialist M.A., TC will provide an institutional endorsement for literacy certification.
+If a student acquires certification in another teaching area after completing the Reading Specialist M.A., TC will provide an institutional endorsement for literacy certification.